 Kimberley Strassel criticized James Comey’s appearance at a CNN town hall, arguing the former FBI director still has a “bruised ego” after his firing by President Donald Trump two years ago.

 Julie Banderas joined FOX News Channel (FNC) in 2005 and currently serves as a New York-based correspondent.
 She is also a rotating anchor for FOX Report (Saturdays 7PM/ET) and America's News HQ (Saturdays 1PM/ET).

-Prior to joining FNC, Banderas was the weekend anchor at WNYW-TV (FOX 5) in New York, NY and also served as an anchor for several local news stations, including WFSB-TV (CBS 3) in Hartford, CT, WHSV-TV (ABC 3) in Harrisonburg, VA and WBRE-TV (NBC 11) in Wilkes-Barre, PA.
-She began her career at WLVI-TV (CW 56) in Boston, MA.
+Prior to joining FNC, Banderas was the weekend anchor at WNYW-TV (FOX 5) in New York, N.Y. and also served as an anchor for several local news stations, including WFSB-TV (CBS 3) in Hartford, CT, WHSV-TV (ABC 3) in Harrisonburg, Va. and WBRE-TV (NBC 11) in Wilkes-Barre, Pa.
+She began her career at WLVI-TV (CW 56) in Boston, Mass.

 In 2004, Banderas was awarded the "Outstanding Single Newscast" Emmy award for her coverage of the Republican National Convention.
 She graduated from Emerson College with a B.S. in broadcast journalism.

 Indiana radio host Tony Katz reacted to the debate over President Trump's idea that illegal immigrants and asylum seekers that are unable to be housed at the border should be sent to sanctuary cities.

 Sean Spicer said Democrats have a "dug a hole" for themselves with their years of claims of Trump-Russia collusion and now don't know what to do after Special Counsel Robert Mueller did not find that the Trump campaign colluded with Russia.